TritonDataCenter/sdc-cloudapi/docs/index.md

 You cannot overwrite the `credentials` key in CloudAPI.

-More generally, the metadata keys can be set either at machine-creation time or after the fact.
-You must either pass in plain-string values, or a JSON- encoded string.
+More generally, the metadata keys can be set either at the time of instance creation, or after the fact.
+You must either pass in plain-string values, or a JSON-encoded string.
 On metadata retrieval, you will get a JSON object back.

 Networks can be specified using the networks attribute.
-If it is absent from the input, the machine will default to attaching to one externally-accessible network (it will have one public IP), and one internally-accessible network from the datacenter network pools.
-It is possible to have a machine attached to only an internal network, or both public and internal, or just external.
+If it is absent from the input, the instance will default to attaching to one externally-accessible network (it will have one public IP), and one internally-accessible network from the datacenter network pools.
+It is possible to have an instance attached to only an internal network, or both public and internal, or just external.

 Be aware that CreateMachine does return IP addresses.
-To obtain the IP address of a newly-provisioned machine, poll [GetMachine](#GetMachine) until the machine state is `running` or a failure.
+To obtain the IP address of a newly-provisioned instance, poll [GetMachine](#GetMachine) until the instance state is `running` or a failure.

-Typically, SDC will allocate the new machine somewhere reasonable within the cloud.
-You may want this machine to be placed close to, or far away from, other existing machines belonging to you;  if so, you can provide locality hints to CloudAPI.
-Locality hints are not guarantees, unless `strict` is set true, but SDC will attempt to satisfy the hints if possible.
+Typically, Triton will allocate the new instance somewhere reasonable within the cloud.
+You may want this instance to be placed close to, or far away from, other existing instances belonging to you;  if so, you can provide locality hints to CloudAPI.
+Locality hints are not guarantees, unless `strict` is set true, but Triton will attempt to satisfy the hints if possible.
 An example of a locality hint is:

     "locality": {
       "strict": false,